openactive/realtime-paged-data-exchange/README.md

 - Does the endpoint without any parameters return the first page (from the beginning of time)?
 - Have you included as many data fields as possible
 - Does your implementation match your internal state as closely as possible (i.e. you are not generating sessions that don't actually yet exist as records in your system from a recurrance rule, but are instead providing the recurrance rule data directly).
-- Does each page contain a "license" key?
+- Does each page contain a "license" key (see [this issue](https://github.com/openactive/activation/issues/19) for details, note that this is not yet updated in the spec)?
 - Are Session URLs included in the data block for each session, so a user can find out details from source?
 - Is the Next URL present on the last page?
 - Are HTML or Markdown encoded data fields included in plain as well as raw form as separate fields?